You are currently viewing African Black Soap Guide 2025: Benefits, pH & Usage

 • Women’s cooperative backing

-• Traceability to specific regions in Ghana or Nigeria
+• Traceability to Ghana or Nigeria

 • Sustainability certifications